dbmcclain/Lisp-Actors/xTActors/actors-base/README.md

 Meanwhile the message gets delivered to the database service, and that service sends its lookup result to the customer Actor (here the anonymous β Actor).
 So the second grouping shows that anonymous β-Actor.
 The arglist and body are grouped together, analogous to a λ-form.
 This anonymous β-Actor receives its message and gets executed by some arbitrary thread in the future.

+Also, bear in mind that any bindings established in the scope of the SEND will also be seen by the behavior code of the anonymous β-Actor.
+Creating an anonymous Actor creates a lambda-closure for its behavior code.

 ---

 Now, if you have a long succession of nested β-forms, your indentation grows out of control.
 You can, instead, say the same thing using LET+ which keeps all of its binding clauses aligned to the left, and only its ultimate body forms get indented just once.